infusionsoft/public-sdk/sdk-src/core/java/java-client/docs/ContactApi.md

  - **Content-Type**: application/json
  - **Accept**: application/json

-<a name="generalDataProtectionRegulationRedactUsingDELETE"></a>
+<a name="deleteContactUsingDELETE"></a>
-# **generalDataProtectionRegulationRedactUsingDELETE**
+# **deleteContactUsingDELETE**
-> generalDataProtectionRegulationRedactUsingDELETE(contactId, gdPRRedact)
+> deleteContactUsingDELETE(contactId)

-Delete a Contact with GDPR Redaction
+Delete a Contact

 Deletes the specified contact.
 If a request header named &#x60;GDPR-Redact&#x60; is included, the contact will instead be redacted according to [GDPR guidlines](https://gdpr-info.eu/).
-Redacting a contact will remove all personally identifiable information and cannot be undone.This method is private due to SpringFox documentation generation limitations.
+Redacting a contact will remove all personally identifiable information and cannot be undone.

 ### Example
 ```java